douglasjunior/fabric-icons/README.md

 # Office Fabric Icons

-This repository is maintained to allow the import of [Office Fabric Icons](https://uifabricicons.azurewebsites.net/) into the [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).
-Since Microsoft dont provide the TTF and CSS file in an easy way.
+This repository is maintained to allow the import of [Office Fabric Icons](https://uifabricicons.azurewebsites.net/) into the [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons), because Microsoft doesn't provide the TTF and CSS files.

 ## Steps to update this repository